TimBest/travel-blog/_posts/_drafts/2022-07-03-serengeti-safari-experience.md

 The lodge is decorated as an old hunting lodge: dark wood panels with heavy wooden furniture, animal motifs, and stones embedded into the furniture.
 The designs also had an Islamic patterning, with beautiful geometric motifs carved and created in the wood.

-The lodge is huge - a swimming pool, an overlook for the sunset and another for the sunrise.
+The lodge is huge - a swimming pool, an overlook for the sunset, and another for the sunrise.
 A huge dining hall, separate bar, and large reception area.
 The rooms all have floor-to-ceiling windows looking out on the landscape.
 Unfortunately, we were there in the winter and the slats from the windows did not fully close - creating an intense breeze.

 Like all hotels in Tanzania, they told us the hours for hot water, electricity, and internet.
 Generally between 6 pm and midnight.
 The water takes 10-15 minutes of running tap to get warm, then you should be conservative to save the hot water.
 Finally, the internet is available with electricity but is intermittent at best.